What is the Procedure for COVID-19 Test?

 • Proper medication

-• In case of severe symptoms like breathing problems or chest pain visit a Doctor immediately.
+• In case of severe symptoms like breathing problems or chest pain, visit a Doctor immediately.

-What if the patients test negative for Covid-19?
+What if the Patients Test Negative for Covid-19?

-The person is not affected by the covid-19 virus but should follow the Covid-19 norms and guidelines.
+The person is not affected by the COVID-19 virus but should follow the COVID-19 norms and guidelines.
 Follow some important guidelines like social distancing, wearing masks and hand washing.
-If it continues to show some symptoms, the doctor will advise you to take a retest.
+If it continues to show some symptoms, the Doctor will advise you to take a retest.

-COVID-19 test at Home
+COVID-19 Test at Home

-COVID-19 test at Hospital
+COVID-19 Test at Hospital

-Asymptomatic persons who do not have any symptoms but sometimes may be tested positive for Covid-19 can visit a hospital.
-During their visit to the hospital, the Doctor will advise them to go for an Antibody test where their blood sample would be collected.
-If they get tested for Covid they will be advised to take the RT-PCR test where the sample would be collected from Nose and throat.
-If they get confirmed for Covid-19 they will be advised to follow the Covid norms and are asked to self isolate themselves.
+Asymptomatic persons who do not have any symptoms but sometimes may test positive for COVID-19 can visit a hospital.
+During their visit to the Hospital, the Doctor will advise them to go for an Antibody test where their blood sample would be collected.

-When should you get a Covid-19 test?
+When should you get a COVID-19 test?

-Persons with some common symptoms like fever, dry cough, tiredness, headache, loss of taste or smell, sore throat, body aches and pains can go for Covid-19 test.
-Some person who are asymptomatic i.e., do not show any symptoms can also take Covid-19 test.
-Mainly the virus incubation period is 5-7 days but sometimes it can be up to 14days.
+Mainly, the virus incubation period is 5-7 days, but sometimes it can be up to 14 days.
 They will ask you to go through at least two kinds of tests i.e., RT-PCR and Antibody tests.
 Also, the person who has been exposed to the virus and has close contact with the confirmed Covid-19 case can take a Covid-19 test.

 Frequently Asked Questions